chesterlintw/conf-docs/suse-lab-conf/2019/proceeding/openbmc.md

 be outdated and insecure since they might not regularly merge with with upstream versions.
-OpenBMC can be a model to unify firmware infrastructure and its instances can work across hterogeneous systems therefore resources among different platforms can still be managed based on standard.
+OpenBMC can be a model to unify firmware infrastructure and its instances can work across hterogeneous systems therefore resources among different platforms can be managed by the same standard.

 ## 3. Framework
 ![meta-layers](./pics/layers.png)